sgmf99/Research/140 Dataset/Multiple Ray Analysis/README.md

 ## Comparing Spectra 140 / Comparing Spectra 140 (Reduced)

 These notebooks present the simulated spectra of each ray.
-Each plot has a field of view of 4 &#8491; except for the Ly &alpha;,
+Each plot has a field of view of 4 &#8491; except for the Ly &alpha;, Fe II 2600, and Mg II 2793 in the long version and Ly &alpha; in the reduced version.

+## Instrument vs. Manual / Instrument vs. Manual (Reduced)

+These notebooks illustrate a step plot of each absorption line using d&lambda;'s pertaining to real instruments like the Cosmic Origins Spectrograph (COS).